cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Outcome**: The session ends with the patient expressing a sense of safety and increased focus, feeling calmer and more reassured in the presence of her ideal parents.

-### Therapist: Okay.
-So just go ahead and really absorb how that feels, all together.
-You can stay with that as long as you’d like . . .
-And when you’re r

-**Therapy Session**:

 **Therapist's Instructions**:
 - Absorb feelings from previous discussion
 - Imagine a scene with ideal parents for comfort and security
 - Share observations of the effect of their presence

 **Patient's Experience**:
-*Yesterday, felt agitated and alone while lying on bed* *Imagined ideal parents providing reassurance and support* *Noticed feeling less scared and alone with their presence* *Distracted during session, didn't want to continue
+- *Yesterday, felt agitated and alone while lying on bed*
+- *Imagined ideal parents providing reassurance and support*
+- *Noticed feeling less scared and alone with their presence*
+- *Distracted during session, didn't want to continue

 **Identifying the Issue**:
 - Therapist noticed patient was distracted